 Print viewed: 35mm reel at the Library of Congress.

 Directed by George Melford, with Carlyle Blackwell, C. Rhys Price, Karl Formes, Jr., Knute Rahm.
-A copy of this film is available at the Nederlands Filmmuseum, Amsterdam (35 mm., 273 meters) and is available online at Thought Equity.
+A copy of this film is available at the Nederlands Filmmuseum, Amsterdam (35 mm., 273 meters) and is available online on youTube with English intertitles and

 THE COLONEL'S ESCAPE (June 24).--Rhys Pryce, a soldier of fortune, finds James Boyd, a Mexican Custom officer, who has been thrown into a cave by a band of smugglers.
 A few days later Boyd receives word to intercept arms and ammunition that are being smuggled across the border into Mexico by the Insurrectos, whom Pryce has incited to fight for the freedom of their country.
 Pryce, being hard pressed by the Federals, seeks shelter in Boyd's house.
 Boyd readily recognizes the fugitive as the man who befriended him while in distress, and in gratitude he helps Pryce to escape.
 Boyd's action, however, has been witnessed by a Federal spy, who reports the affair to the commanding officer.
 He is court-martialed and sentenced to be shot.
 Before the execution can take place, however, Boyd's sister ride with all speed to the Insurrecto camp and urges Pryce to save her brother.
 In answer to her entreaty, Pryce, at the head of a strong part of insurrectos, arrives just in time to save Boyd and defeat the Federals.